Applicants who want to become a CT Notary Public must complete the following steps:

 - Name Changes: Complete the Notary Public Change of Name form and email it to bsd@ct.gov.
 You'll receive an email with an invoice to pay the $15 statutory fee for a name change.

-Once the Secretary receives your fee, it will email you a certificate with your new name.
+Once the Secretary's office receives your fee, they will email you a certificate with your new name.
 You do not need to record your new Certificate of Appointment unless you've also updated your personal or business address.
 You must, however, get a new seal with your new name if you use one.

 What is the process to renew my commission as a Connecticut Notary?